crpietschmann/portfolio/_posts/2009-03-20-getting-started-virtual-earth-silverlight-map-control-sdk-ctp.markdown

 Firstly, Download the <a href="http://connect.microsoft.com/silverlightmapcontrolctp" target="_blank">Virtual Earth Silverlight Map Control SDK CTP from Microsoft Connect</a>: <a title="http://connect.microsoft.com/silverlightmapcontrolctp" href="http://connect.microsoft.com/silverlightmapcontrolctp">http://connect.microsoft.com/silverlightmapcontrolctp</a>

-<span style="text-decoration: line-through;"><em>Note: At the time of posting this (3/20/2009 6:26PM CST) the CTP Download is currently down.
-You can still go to the Microsoft Connect website and Register, then you&rsquo;ll be able to download the bits when they&rsquo;re back up.</em></span> The download issue has been fixed.
+<span style="text-decoration: line-through;">*Note: At the time of posting this (3/20/2009 6:26PM CST) the CTP Download is currently down.
+You can still go to the Microsoft Connect website and Register, then you&rsquo;ll be able to download the bits when they&rsquo;re back up.*</span> The download issue has been fixed.

 There is also a <a href="https://sharepoint.connect.microsoft.com/silverlightmapcontrolctp/iSDK/default.htm" target="_blank">Virtual Earth Silverlight Map Control CTP Interactive SDK</a> (in the same style of the Virtual Earth JavaScript control) here: <a title="https://sharepoint.connect.microsoft.com/silverlightmapcontrolctp/iSDK/default.htm" href="https://sharepoint.connect.microsoft.com/silverlightmapcontrolctp/iSDK/default.htm">https://sharepoint.connect.microsoft.com/silverlightmapcontrolctp/iSDK/default.htm</a>